NOAA-EMC/WW3/model/bin/README.md

 ## To build NetCDF executables you need:

 The requirements for NetCDF are:
 * NetCDF version 4.1.1 or higher (Use "nc-config --version" to check)
+  - if using NetCDF 4.9.2 or higher, `nc-config` no longer looks for and returns values from `nf-config` if enabled (see the [netcdf-c 4.9.2 changelog](https://github.com/Unidata/netcdf-c/blob/main/RELEASE_NOTES.md?plain=1#L29)).
 * NetCDF-4 API enabled (Use "nc-config --has-nc4" to check)
 * Define `NETCDF_CONFIG` env variable
 * Define `NETCDFF_CONFIG` env variable
+  - If using a version of NetCDF < 4.9.2, `NETCDFF_CONFIG` is optional and will be set to the value provided for `NETCDF_CONFIG`.

 `NETCDF_CONFIG` = < path to NetCDF-4 nc-config utility >
 `NETCDFF_CONFIG` = < path to NetCDF-4 nf-config utility >

->**Note:**  (Camille Teicheira 2023-07-26): as of [netcdf-c 4.9.2](https://github.com/Unidata/netcdf-c/blob/main/RELEASE_NOTES.md?plain=1#L29) `nc-config` no longer looks for and returns values from `nf-config` if enabled, so we need to be specific and provide both utilities.
-If using a version of NetCDF < 4.9.2, `NETCDFF_CONFIG` is optional and will be set to the value provided for `NETCDF_CONFIG`.

 ## To use the PDLIB switch: